Effective reduction for a nonlocal Zakai stochastic partial differential equation in data assimilation: Proof of Theorem 1

 \textbf{Proof of Theorem $\ref{1.1}$} \\

-Since the uniqueness of the martingale solution for the homogenized equation (\ref{2}) and the conclusion in Lemma \ref{2.6}, we know that $\pi^{m,\epsilon}\Rightarrow \pi$ in $(K, \mathcal{T}_1).$ On the other hand, $\pi^\epsilon,$ the law of the solution of the heterogeneous equation (\ref{1}), goes to $\pi$ in $(K, \mathcal{T}_2)$ in Lemma \ref{2.7}.
-At the same time, by Lemma \ref{2.11}, we know that $\pi$ is the martingale solution for the homogenized equation (\ref{2}).
-In conclusion Theorem \ref{1.1} is then proved.
+Since the uniqueness of the martingale solution for the effective equation (\ref{2}) and the conclusion in Lemma \ref{2.6}, we know that $\pi^{m,\epsilon}\Rightarrow \pi$ in $\l(K, \mathcal{T}_1\r).$ On the other hand, $\pi^\epsilon,$ the law of the solution of the heterogeneous equation (\ref{1}), goes to $\pi$ in $(K, \mathcal{T}_2)$ by Lemma \ref{2.7}.
+At the same time, by Lemma \ref{2.11}, we know that $\pi$ is the martingale solution for the effective equation (\ref{2}).
+In conclusion Theorem \ref{1.1} is proved.